obrok/lens/README.md

   other_widgets: [%{size: 16.5}, %{size: 161}, %{size: 122}]}
 ```

-* Use the simultaneously update and return something from every location in the data
+* Simultaneously update and return something from every location in the data

 ```elixir
 iex> Lens.get_and_map(data, lens, fn size -> {size, round(size)} end)